 - D. Upon completion of all items (A-C) above, students will receive official notification of acceptance and directions on how to complete enrollment into the Health Technology program of choice.
 Or, the student will be notified of his/her non-selected status and invited to make an appointment with the Health Technologies administration offices to discuss their options. - E. Attend mandatory programmatic orientation prior to beginning occupational curriculum.
-At the orientation session, each student will be given directions on how to complete all necessary steps to enter the Health Technology program of choice.
-These requirements include, but are not limited to the following: - •Return completed Medical Report Form certifying ability to meet physical and mental performance requirements.
-If selected by a program, a physical examination is required before attending occupational curriculum in the Health Technologies Division. - •Obtain approved Criminal History Report if selected by a program.
+In the orientation session, you will find directions on how to complete all necessary steps to enter the Health Technology program of choice.
+These requirements include, but are not limited to the following: - •Return completed Medical Report Form certifying ability to meet physical and mental performance requirements. - •Obtain approved Criminal History Report if selected by a program.
 A completed report from an approved provider must be submitted prior to entry into any Health Technology program.
 Contact the Health Technologies administration office for the Floyd County campus or the Nursing and Allied Health Technologies division for the Walker County campus for an approved list of providers. - •Complete a Health Stream or Tennessee Clinical Placement System TCPS orientation if attending the Walker County Campus.
 The cost is ten dollars (\$10).
 This fee for online in-services is required by all area hospitals that serve as clinical sites for GNTC in Walker County, Whitfield County, and Hamilton County, TN. - •Pay Liability Insurance Fee for Health Technology student: \$15